Omni Calculator logo

 5. The calculator will return the thermal stress.

-You can turn on the advanced mode to check the temperature difference, ΔT\Delta T.
+In the Results part, you can also check the temperature difference, ΔT\Delta T.

 List of materials